projectara/greybus-spec/source/device_class/camera.rst

 The Camera Module reports its stream configuration in the Response message as shown in Table :num:`table-camera-operations-configure-streams-response`.
-The value of the num_streams field, report the exact number of actually configured streams.
+The value of the num_streams field report the number of actually configured streams.

 The flag field allows the Camera Bundle to provide additional information on the delivered Response.
-Accepted values for the Response flag filed are listed in Table :num:`table-camera-configure-streams-response-flag-bitmask`.
+Accepted values for the Response flag field are listed in Table :num:`table-camera-configure-streams-response-flag-bitmask`.

 ..
 TODO: pinchartl: "best configuration" needs to be defined.

-The ADJUSTED bit of the Response flag field, is used to support negotiation of the stream configuration.
+The ADJUSTED bit of the Response flag field is used to support negotiation of the stream configuration.
 The Camera Module may modify the requested configuration to match its capabilities.